 To be considered for the fellowship, applicants must meet the following criteria:

-- Be a U.S. citizen, and apply before the Jan.
+- Apply before the Jan.
 7 fellowship deadline

 - Received an undergraduate degree with a cumulative GPA of 3.50 or higher